MileHacker Logo

 The farm-to-table tradition is strong here, with many ingredients coming directly from the land.

 Known as "comida mineira," it is famous for hearty, slow-cooked meals designed to sustain workers.
-Flavors lean savory, often with a smoky depth from slow cooking.
+Flavors lean savory, typically with a smoky depth from slow cooking.
 Garlic, onion, and fresh herbs form the aromatic base.

 Meal Times & Structure